youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

    were generated by the event.
  - `wbBrowseVerticalCntRequestedImages*`: Lists the number of images that were requested as a result of the event.
- - `wbBrowseHorizontalCntDomHtmlElements*`: Same as `wbBrowseVerticalCntDomHtmlElements*` except for horizontal scroll events.
- - `wbBrowseHorizontalCntDocumentDomHtmlElements*`: Same as `wbBrowseVerticalCntDocumentDomHtmlElements*` except for horizontal scroll events.
- - `wbBrowseHorizontalCntLayoutBoxes*`: Same as `wbBrowseVerticalCntLayoutBoxes*` except for horizontal scroll events.
- - `wbBrowseHorizontalCntLayoutBoxesCreated*`: Same as `wbBrowseVerticalCntLayoutBoxesCreated*` except for horizontal scroll events.
- - `wbBrowseHorizontalCntRenderTrees*`: Same as `wbBrowseVerticalCntRenderTrees*` except for horizontal scroll events.
- - `wbBrowseHorizontalCntRequestedImages*`: Same as `wbBrowseVerticalCntRequestedImages*` except for horizontal scroll events.

 In each case above,  the `*` symbol can be one of either `Max`, `Median`, or `Mean`.
 For example, `wbBrowseVerticalCntDomHtmlElementsMax` or